Luke Rockhold: Background

-Rockhold was born on October 17, 1984, in Santa Cruz, California from an athletic family.
+Rockhold was born on October 17, 1984, in Santa Cruz, California, from an athletic family.
 Growing up, Luke and his older brother, pro-surfer Matt Rockhold, surfed their local breaks together.
 His father was a professional basketball player in Europe and his mother was an avid tennis player.
 Luke started training in judo when he was 6 years old but quit upon turning ten.
 When he entered the seventh grade, he joined his school's wrestling team and stuck with the sport all throughout his time at Soquel High School while taking jiu-jitsu classes.
 Rockhold's great grandfather was a full blood Native American.
 He is also of German, Irish and English descent.

 Rockhold tried wrestling for a local community college but decided to take jiu-jitsu on full-time.
 After winning a few BJJ tournaments, he decided to enter mixed martial arts.
 In 2006, a friend invited Rockhold to train at the American Kickboxing Academy (AKA) in San Jose, California.
-His raw talent and kicking displays immediately caught the eye of AKA head coach Javier Mendez, who touted Rockhold as a potential future champion.

 Mixed martial arts career

-Early career

-In July 2007, Rockhold made his professional debut against Mike Martinez for the Melee on the Mountain promotion.
-Rockhold dominated the fight and won via armbar submission midway through the first round.
-In his second fight for the promotion, in November 2007, Rockhold was defeated by Tony Rubalcava via TKO.